chrisleewashere/Elastos/NonDeveloperGuide/topics/tokenomics/README.md

 ### Utilities of ELA

-* In the current internet of today, there are over 300 million domain names registered.
+* There are over 300 million domain names currently registered on the internet.
 In the new elastos internet, all elastos web DApps will need to pay for domain name services using ELA.
-These domain names are like digital assets that can be resold to other people as well
+Domain names will exist as digital assets that can be resold.
 * There are over 900 million twitter handles as of today.
 A user may choose to get a unique handle that can be used throughout the elastos ecosystem and this needs to be paid using ELA.
 Again, these unique usernames are like digital assets that can resold to other people as well.
 * There are over 10,000 unique movies and over 2000 unique tv shows on netflix alone.
 Imagine creating 10,000 copies of each of the movies content creators want to sell on elastos platform.
 They would need to be paid with ELA for acquisition of UUIDs for them.
 * In order to utilize the storage service on the elastos platform to store data, this will have to be paid in ELA as well.